an2n/semver-auto/README.md

 ## Motivation

-This script addresses a common challenge in private projects related to package versioning, specifically the absence of semantic versioning (SemVer).
+This script addresses a common challenge in private projects related to package versioning, specifically the absence of Semantic Versioning (also called SemVer).
 It is designed as a targeted response to enhance the versioning process and overcome issues such as the default version that often arises during Continuous Integration/Continuous Deployment (CI/CD) workflows.

 ## Overview